 As a self-described “conscious Jew” and unwavering Marxist, Benjamin epitomized everything Adolf Hitler’s Nazi Party despised.
 And he was proud to earn their hatred.

 Benjamin had followed the growing strength of the Nazi Party in German politics for a few years.
-As he watched the extreme Right gain ground in Depression-torn Germany, he produced a series of remarkable critiques that reach across the decades separating the present from the 1930s.
+As he watched the extreme Right gain ground in Depression-torn Germany, he produced a series of remarkable critiques that stretch across the decades separating the present from the 1930s.
 In one of them, “Theories of German Fascism,” he assailed the works of figures like Ernst Jünger and Ernst von Salomon, who, while not explicitly Nazi, furthered a counterrevolutionary paramilitary politics.
 Benjamin insisted that in their “mysticism of war” “what developed here, first in the guise of the World War volunteer and then in the mercenary of the postwar era, is in fact the dependable fascist class warrior.
-And what these authors mean by nation is a ruling class supported by this caste, a ruling class—accountable to one one, and least of all to itself, enthroned on high.”
+And what these authors mean by nation is a ruling class supported by this caste, a ruling class—accountable to no one, and least of all to itself, enthroned on high.”
 At the close of the essay, echoing Vladimir Lenin’s strategy in World War I, he called for the Left to transform any new war launched by this “caste” or its lords into a civil war.
 This answer to “German fascism” implied that Lenin’s revolutionary position from 1917 could be repeated in Germany in the early 1930s.

 Disunity within the workers’ movement hindered any such strategy.
 After Hitler became chancellor on January 30, 1933, Benjamin understood that his time in Germany was over.
 For weeks, he barely stepped out of his apartment in Berlin.
 Benjamin fled the city on March 17, less than three weeks after the Reichstag Fire.
 Once in Paris, he searched for a livelihood in what the German communist Willi Münzenberg termed the “capital of the emigration,” joining a German émigré community in France whose numbers eventually swelled to more than 30,000.
 Even with xenophobia rising due to the influx of refugees, Benjamin adjusted rapidly to life in Paris.
 His French was good, and he had visited the city many times before.